You are here: Home > Social Welfare > Social welfare payments > Supplementary Welfare Schemes > Diet and heating supplements

 Diet supplement

-You can get a diet supplement for a prescribed diet, if you:
+You are entitled to retain the diet supplement for a prescribed diet, if you:

 • Have a specified medical condition